CurtTimson/curtis-timson/content/post/tools/2017-atom-packages.md

 comments = true
 +++

-If you're unfamiliar with Atom, it's an open source IDE developed by [GitHub](http://github.com) which I currently use for front-end development projects.
+If you're unfamiliar with Atom, it's an open source IDE developed by [GitHub](http://github.com) which I currently use for front-end development.

 When initially installed Atom isn't very rich in features, however it's heavily customisable through [packages](https://atom.io/packages).
 At the time of writing there are over *6000 packages* available to install.

 ## How to install atom packages
-Atom packages can either be installed using CLI or through Atom itself.
+Atom packages can either be installed using a CLI or through Atom itself.

 To install through Atom go to **Settings → Install** and search for the package which you wish to install.

 ![File Icons](/images/post/atom/package-install.png)

-Alternatively installing via CLI is much quicker and requires only the following command:
+Alternatively installing via a CLI is much quicker and requires only the following command:

 ```
 apm install <package name>
 ```

-## Packages
+## Recommended Packages

-Below are some packages I recommend:

 ### File Icons